TylerGorshing/Cards/README.md

 Programing a deck of cards in python is a great way to learn some of the concepts of OOP.
 A single playing card has two main attributes: suit and value.
 A deck is composed of 52 card objects and can have various methods like shuffling the deck or drawing a card from the top of the deck.
 I was even able to use inheritance, magic methods, and property decorators in this exercise.

-I don't really know if what I've done is the best or most conventional way of OOP in python, but it's functional.
+I don't really know if what I've done is the best or most conventional way of OOP in python, but the program is functional.

 ## Learning Goals